-My research focuses on cyber-physical systems, particularly their applications in freeway traffic.
-I am also working closely with Professor Benedetto Piccoli on traffic theory and Professor Jonathan Sprinkle on vehicle automation and connectivity.
+My research focuses on cyber-physical systems, particularly their applications in large-scale traffic systems.
+I am also working closely with Professor Benedetto Piccoli on traffic theory and Professor Jonathan Sprinkle on vehicle connectivity and automation.
 I am honored to be slected as one of 2025 NSF Cyber-Physical Systems (CPS) Rising Stars.
+I am a strong advocate for open science.

 Junyi Ji, Derek Gloudemans, Yanbing Wang, Gergely Zachár, William Barbour, Jonathan Sprinkle, Benedetto Piccoli, Daniel B. Work.

-Derek Gloudemans, Yanbing Wang, Junyi Ji, Gergely Zachar, Will Barbour, Eric Hall, Meredith Cebelak, Lee Smith, Daniel B. Work,.
+Derek Gloudemans, Yanbing Wang, Junyi Ji, Gergely Zachar, Will Barbour, Eric Hall, Meredith Cebelak, Lee Smith, Daniel B. Work.

-Transportation Research Part C: Emerging Technologies, 2023, 155:104311.
+Transportation Research Part C: Emerging Technologies, 2023, 155: 104311.

 Chengcheng Xu, Junyi Ji, Pan Liu.

-Transportation Research Part C: Emerging Technologies, 2018, 95:47-60.
+Transportation Research Part C: Emerging Technologies, 2018, 95: 47-60.

 Email: junyi9.ji@gmail.com